benchmarkstudios/barebones/README.md

     $ npm install

-Then run `grunt` to execute the default tasks: compiling sass/js and creating the watcher.
+Then run `npm run watch` to execute the default tasks: compiling sass/js and creating the watcher.

-To aid performance, the image-centric tasks aren't run by default and can be executed by running:

-    $ grunt img

 ## WordPress Support